Successful Facebook Advertising on Less than $2 a Day

 Guest Post by Drew Bernard, Founder and CEO of ActionSprout

 With almost limitless options for slicing and dicing its audience of over 890 million daily users, Facebook advertising can be a highly effective tool in the nonprofit marketer’s toolbox.
-With three simple strategy points and a budget – even if it’s $50 a month — nonprofits can put Facebook advertising to work for them.
+With four simple strategy points and a budget – even if it’s $50 a month — nonprofits can put Facebook advertising to work for them.
 Here’s how:

 1. Define Your Objective